 Death from Drug Poisoning

 Research published by the Health Research Board showed that 354 people died in 2014 due to drug poisoning.
 One in four of these deaths was caused by heroin use.
 Half of heroin related deaths were injectors.
-Setting up a supervised injecting centre will allow for earlier medical intervention in the case of overdoses and can also act as a gateway to treatment for drug users.
+Setting up a supervised injecting facility will allow for earlier medical intervention in the case of overdoses and can also act as a gateway to treatment for drug users.

 - reduce the risks of disease transmission through unhygienic injecting;